All Episodes

 And furthermore, if they came over and they're part of MS-13, they're here illegally because they're not allowed in this country.

-Right, but some of the people who are here illegally, they don't they aren't part of MS-13 and they're being deported based on the premise that they are.
+Right, but some of the people who are here illegally, they don't, they aren't part of MS-13 and they're being deported based on the premise that they are.

 So it's found, so if someone's here illegally, that would be found out and then they would be deported.

-What should the punishment be for people who come over unvetted, cross our border illegally and then stay in our country?
+What should the punishment be for people who come over unvetted, cross our border illegally, and then stay in our country?

-They should even a chance.
+They should be given a chance.

-That's our laws, and that's how we operate in this country.
+And that's how we operate in this country.

-People like them should not be allowed to come over unvetted into our country and then just get to stay.
+People like them should not be allowed to come over unvetted into our country and then just get to stay because we don't know who these people are and we should be tracking them when they come in.

 There's bigger problems than people who are here peacefully paying taxes, contributing to the labor force.